softwareQinc/qpp/README.md

 and the comprehensive [Wiki](https://github.com/softwareQinc/qpp/wiki) for further documentation and detailed examples.

-To generate the full official API documentation in both PDF and HTML formats run [`doxygen`](http://www.doxygen.nl) on the [`Doxyfile`](https://github.com/softwareQinc/qpp/blob/main/Doxyfile) file.
+To generate the full official API documentation in both LaTeX and HTML formats run [`doxygen`](http://www.doxygen.nl) on the [`Doxyfile`](https://github.com/softwareQinc/qpp/blob/main/Doxyfile) file.
 The tool `dot` from the [`Graphviz`](https://www.graphviz.org) package must be installed (`sudo apt-get install graphviz` in Ubuntu/Debian).
 Running `doxygen` will generate the documentation directory `doc` containing both the HTML and LaTeX documentation.